Best Bluetooth Speakers Android Central 2020

 Best Audio Quality: Bose SoundLink Revolve+

-Bose's SoundLink Revolve+ is similar to the Megaboom 3, offering omnidirectional audio and several on-board controls, but it sounds even better, with a clearer high end and punchier bass that Bose is known for.
+Bose's SoundLink Revolve+ is similar to the Megaboom 3, offering omnidirectional audio and several onboard controls.
+Still, it sounds even better, with a clearer high end and punchier bass that Bose is known for.
 The aluminum unibody design is pretty slick, too — but it's only IPX4 splash resistant, rather than IP67 like the Megaboom 3.

 The SoundLink's biggest disadvantage is its price, which is 50% more than the Megaboom 3.
 Still, that could be worth it for audiophiles and fans of Bose's legendary sound signature.
 It also has long battery life, coming in at around 16 hours per charge, and the handle at the top makes it easy to pick up and carry around once the party moves locations.